NachumOlman/PaP/README.md

 Known Bugs:
 1. The keyboard won't go down for some users and that hides the submit button which is why I put it near the top.
 Fix it and put him back down.

+For any questions my personal email is nachumolman@gmail.com.
+Send mails with the subject "About the App...".